folsze/Ukelele-german-with-polish-characters/README.md

 The keyboard layout should now ouput as follows:

-(options as in the options key on mac: ⌥)
+(option as in the option key on mac: ⌥)

-with options:
+with option:

 ąć€@ńóśż

-with options + control:
+with option + control:

 ąćęłńóśź

-with shift + options:
+with shift + option:

 ĄĆĘŁŃÓŚŻ

-with shift + options + control:
+with shift + option + control:

 ĄĆĘŁŃÓŚŹ